 There are more images on the Hayle Gallery Page

-One of the by-products of the Mining Industries was Arsenic.
+One of the by-products of the Cornish Mining Industries was Arsenic.
 Many mines would process their own, but there were still many refineries were operating in Cornwall.
-Arsenic had many uses at the time; used in Lancashire to dye Cotton, pigments and colouring for wallpapers, also it was shipped abroad for use in pest control and glass making.
+Arsenic had many uses at the time; used in Lancashire to dye Cotton, pigments and colouring for wallpapers.
+It was also shipped abroad for use in pest control and glass making.

 The remains of Point Mills works at Bissoe in the Carnon Valley.
 It was operated by the British Arsenic Company which ran the works for a century up to the outbreak of World War 2.